hisusqristos/genesis/readme.md

 Bible Gateway Genesis 1 :: NIV.
 In the beginning God created the heavens and the earth.
 Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.
 And God said, "Let there be light," and there was light.

 There was only void and chaos, and I, the Almighty, looked upon it with a mind full of possibilities.
 I knew that I could create something wonderful out of this emptiness, something that would reflect my infinite wisdom and creativity.
 So I magically smashed my divine keyboard, and the universe was born.
-I sculpted ~~the mountains~~ and the seas, ~~the trees~~ and the tiny purple buttercups, and adorned the meadows with silly little cats.
+I sculpted ~~the mountains~~ and the seas, the trees and the tiny purple buttercups, and adorned the meadows with silly little ~~cats~~ nothings.
 As I watched my creation take shape, I felt a sense of pride and joy.
 It was good, very good.
 I had created a masterpiece, a soft pastel world full of diversity and beauty, a place where all adorable creatures could thrive and live in nyarmony.
 </br>